Princess Maker 2: Reception

 The game was released to largely critical praise.
 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "This is the strangest game to hit the U.S. PC market in years, and on a certain level, Ignite should be commended for taking the chance to release it.
 Whether it can, or maybe even should, find an audience is another matter."

 Several reviewers commented on the gender issues of the game.
-Francesca Reyes writing in Ultra Gameplayers said that while the game does include "thinly veiled sexist allusions", and that it might not be for everyone, it she said the game was highly entertaining and praised the game.
+Francesca Reyes writing in Ultra Gameplayers said that while the game does include "thinly veiled sexist allusions", and that it might not be for everyone, she said the game was highly entertaining and praised the game.
 In contrast, Etsuko Yamashita, a Women's studies professor at Japan Women's University was critical of the game and likening the content of the game to incest.
 In regards to the game being popular among college and high school males, she remarked "You might think that the younger generation has a better sense of gender equality, but this game proves it's not necessarily true."

 Many reviewers praised the game for its originality.
 Guillermo Vacas of Minami 2000 praised it for being a "manga" style gamed, but was non-violent and educational.
 Chris Hudak writing in Wired magazine, praised the game for breaking the mold of violent video games on PC at the time.
 Saying that he had grown attached to his virtual daughter, and that the unique gameplay rewards sensitive paternal players.
 Both Next Generation and Reyes praised the publisher for publishing such a unique game.
 Reviewers also praised the visuals.
 PC Zone magazine called the anime styled art as "eye-catching".

-Reviewers also praised the amount of endings in the game,saying that it encouraged playing through the game multiple times.
+Reviewers also praised the number of endings in the game, saying that it encouraged playing through the game multiple times.

 Although most critics praised the game, some were more critical.
 While Vacas praised the game as addictive and enjoyable, one downside they noted was its sheer complexity, something that could be daunting for first time players.
 Three reviewers from Famitsu DC were more critical of the Princess Maker Collection, giving it a low score.
 They said that the games were simply ports, and that while they were new and innovative at the time, they have since become dated.
 They said that perhaps Princess Maker: Faery Tales Come True might be an easier to game to play instead.
 Janine Hawkins, writing in Vice was critical of the look of the Refine version of the game, including the lack of dithering in artwork.

 Retrospective reviews of the game were also positive.
 Reviewing the 2016 English Refine release, Hardcore Gamer gave the game a score of 4 out of 5 and called it "absolutely a blast all these years later", although criticizing the translation, which at times said the opposite of what actually happened or left the endings voiced in Japanese without subtitles.